aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 ### compoundHash

- * A beacon configuration that includes one or more of the optional characters MUST use this operation.
  * this operation MUST take a valid UTF8 string as input.
  * this operation MUST produce a valid UTF8 string as output.
  * If the configuration does not contain a prefix character,